 It is never safe to mix alcohol with other medications.
-Morphine, an opiate, can be particularly dangerous when mixed with alcohol, given its ability to intensify the effects of alcohol intoxication.
+Morphine—an opiate—can be particularly dangerous when mixed with alcohol, given its ability to intensify the effects of alcohol intoxication.
 Alcohol and morphine facts and information indicate that mixing these two substances can lead to a rapid overdose, requiring emergency medical intervention.

-Alcohol is not considered a dangerous substance when consumed on its own, in moderation.
+Alcohol is not considered a dangerous substance when it is consumed on its own, in moderation.
 However, it can lead to dangerous physical and cognitive problems when an individual consumes an unhealthy amount in a short period of time.
 Long-term abusive consumption of alcohol can also cause serious physical damage, especially to the nervous system and an individual’s liver function.

 Morphine is a classic opiate used to treat severe pain.
 Like other opiates, it is a narcotic analgesic, making it a strong medication that is only available by prescription.
 It is available in pill and liquid form, and individuals with morphine addictions will seek it out for its euphoria-inducing effects.
 Morphine is only appropriately used for medical purposes with a prescription.

-Signs and Symptoms of Alcohol with Morphine
+Signs and Symptoms of Alcohol With Morphine

 Alcohol and morphine abuse each present with their own signs and symptoms.
 However, some of these symptoms appear to be very similar to each other and can manifest similarly in an individual who has overdosed.

 Alcohol abuse alone may cause an individual to experience impaired coordination, dizziness, weakness, confusion and a loss of consciousness.
 Even when an individual is not drinking alcohol, the long-term effects of alcohol abuse include memory problems, physical weakness, and liver damage.